qelectrotech/qelectrotech-doc/source/users/element/collection/create_element.rst

    Figure: File name definition PopUp window

 5. Define the element name for the collection and project tree.
-It can be defined in many languajes.
+It can be defined in many languages.

 .. figure:: /_external/_images/en/qet_element/qet_element_collection_element_new_step_3.png
    :align: center